-Series: Chicago Syndicate #6
+Series: Chicago Syndicate, #6, #6

 I enjoyed the pacing and loved the way the story flowed from start to finish.
 The narration of the story in alternate first person POVs was a plus for me.
 It allowed me to get into the heads of the main characters, causing me to relate to thoughts, actions and emotions.
-I may not have agreed with their actions at times, but I understood their reasons.
+I did not agree with their actions at times, but I understood their reasons.
 The twists the author strategically placed throughout the story enhanced my enjoyment.
 The writing style is good, and I found myself immersed in the story.
 The scenes, which were funny, emotional, suspenseful, intense and dramatic, were well developed.

 I disliked some of his actions.
 I did not appreciate how he felt the need to keep secrets about his past from Mary.
 Secrets, which has the power to wreck his relationship Mary and his employers.
 Nor did I like his reaction when everything blew up in his face.
 He lied to everyone about his past.
 I knew why he did it, and I empathise with what happened to him, but he did not have to lie.
 His past collided with his present and his lies came to light and he found himself coming under pressure.